Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 Wailua River.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

 There are several spots where you can tie up your canoe and do short hikes into the jungle.
-We did one that took us to a secret waterfall and it was so cool!
+We did one of the Wailua River tours that took us to a secret waterfall, and it was so cool!

 Mokulua Islands, Oahu